effect in PowerPoint adds more depth to your selected shape, and you may achieve the perfect

 may be entirely absent since you haven't selected any color recently!

-- More Fill Colors: This option is to summon the Color dialog box, which helps you to create your
+More Colors: This option is to summon the Color dialog box, which helps you to create your

 You can use the slider, or type the shadow transparency value in percentages.